denyssheremet/Meta-Model-Training/features.md

 Negotiation Model Training:
 Behaviour -> Chunk up to Positive Intention -> Chunk down to better Positive Intention.

+Induction Trainer:
+User sees a topic and an induction type (e.g. stacking realities) and needs to write an induction about that topic.

 Alphabet Game Generator:
 An alphabet game chart gets automatically generated.